sakdhillon/Report-System/README.md

 # ReportSystem

 This project was made for my first web development class, which had a focus on Client Side Web-development.
+This was what I made for our final project.
+Althought it is not perfect I still am proud of how far I came, and I am hoping to look back at this project one day after buildinf more Angular projects to see my growth!
 This is the code that I submitted for that assignment, without using the feedback my TAs provided.
-I am hoping to make new projects that incorporate that feedback and look back at my progress!
+I will be incorporating that feedback into new projects!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.10.